 Create Good Habits

 Accuracy is a learned behavior.
 You can’t take a pill or purchase a piece of software to make yourself more accurate.
 It takes effort, practice and a willingness to improve your work habits.
 The key is to map good habits to the errors you make.
 Now you see why an Error Log is essential.
 If your Log is filled with misspelled names, it’s time to change the way to you handle this information.
 One good habit is to start every interview by asking the person to spell his or her name, title and company.
 Do that every time, and you won’t guess or forget to check it down the line.

 Another habit I recommend is adapted from productivity guru David Allen’s Two-Minute Rule: If it will take you two minutes or less to verify a fact, say by sending an e-mail to double-check information, do it right away.
 Delaying makes it more likely that you’ll forget, or that you’ll do a poor job come deadline.
 Do it now.

 Finally, the single best habit is to use a checklist while reporting, writing and editing.
-I’ll go into more detail about a checklist for business journalism in a future column; for now, you can download a free accuracy checklist from my site and read about why checklists are so effective.
+I’ll go into more detail about a checklist for business journalism in a future column; for now, you can read about why checklists are so effective.